kingdomseed/jhp-portfolio/memory-bank/activeContext.md

    - Page-by-page review and revision
    - Implementation of consistent, warm, and authentic voice
    - Integration of strategic CTAs on each page
-   - Gallery reorganization to align with the four main photography categories
+   - Gallery reorganization to align with the main photography categories

 4. **Documentation**
    - Create `.migration-plan.md` to guide the branding update process